project-chip/connectedhomeip/docs/silabs/general/ARTIFACTS.md

 The Matter Hub image is intended to be flashed onto an SD card for a Raspberry Pi.
-The Matter Hub Image provides both an Open Thread Border Router and the Matter chiptool.
+The Matter Hub Image provides both an Open Thread Border Router and the Matter chip-tool.
 Note the image is ~10GB in size so depending on your internet connection this download may take some time.
 Start the Matter Hub Raspberry Pi image download here: